harisejaz2206/nestjs-mysql-starter/notes/rate-limiting-guide.md

 - ✅ Applied to `src/modules/auth/auth.controller.ts` login route

 ### **What This Gives You:**
-- **Per-user tracking:** Each user can only attempt 3 logins per 5 minutes
+- **Per-user tracking:** Each user can only attempt 3 logins per minute
 - **IP fallback:** Unauthenticated requests are tracked by IP address
 - **Memory efficient:** Automatic cleanup of expired entries
 - **Configurable:** Easy to adjust limits per route